AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 What is a Standard Library Trait?
 -----------------------------------

-* Predefined traits in Rust’s Standard Library
+* Predefined in Rust’s Standard Library

   * Describe common behaviors
   * Integrate user types with both language features and library APIs

-* What are they used for?

 * Define standardized capabilities

   * E.g., comparing, converting, formatting

-  * Allows user types to work with built-in syntax and library functions
+* Allows user types to work with built-in syntax and functions